-Since making his first international appearance in 2005 versus Scotland, Scott Tupper has played 300 games for Canada.
-He is one of two men on the 2019 national team – the other is Mark Pearson – who competed at Beijing 2008.
+Since making his first international appearance in 2005 versus Scotland, Scott Tupper has played more than 320 games for Canada.
+He is one of two men on the 2020 Olympic team – the other is Mark Pearson – who competed at Beijing 2008.
 Just 21 at the time, Tupper was the second-youngest member of the squad.
 Eight years later, he was the captain of the team that returned Canada to the men’s Olympic field hockey tournament at Rio 2016.
-His five goals there led the team and tied him for fourth in tournament scoring.
+His five goals in Rio led the team and tied him for fourth in tournament scoring.
+Tupper was also captain at Tokyo 2020.

-In his first three Pan American Games appearances, Tupper helped Canada win gold at Rio 2007 followed by silver at Guadalajara 2011 and Toronto 2015.
+In his four Pan American Games appearances, Tupper helped Canada win gold at Rio 2007 followed by three consecutive silvers at Guadalajara 2011, Toronto 2015, and Lima 2019.
 Tupper ended the 2011 tournament tied for the scoring lead with nine goals.
-He served as captain of the Canadian team that won silver at Toronto 2015, scoring three goals in the tournament.
+He served as captain of the Canadian team in 2015 and 2019.
+At the latter, he was given the honour of being Team Canada’s Opening Ceremony flag bearer and went on to lead his team with seven goals.

-Getting into the Sport: Started playing field hockey at age 6… Was introduced to it by two-time Olympian Lee Wright and liked that it was more active that baseball… By grade 12 he had made the junior national team and realized field hockey would be his career… Outside Interests: Enjoys reading and watching football and hockey… Earned a Bachelor of Arts from the University of British Columbia and Graduate Diploma in Business Administration from Simon Fraser University… Odds and Ends: Nickname: Tupps… Inspired by ice hockey player Jarome Iginla for his skill, speed and toughness… Favourite motto: Good enough isn’t good enough…
+Getting into the Sport: Started playing field hockey at age 6… Was introduced to it by two-time Olympian Lee Wright and liked that it was more active than baseball… By grade 12 he had made the junior national team and realized field hockey would be his career… Outside Interests: Enjoys reading and watching football and hockey… Earned a Bachelor of Arts from the University of British Columbia and Graduate Diploma in Business Administration from Simon Fraser University… Started coaching at Lafayette College in 2020… Odds and Ends: Nickname: Tupps… Inspired by ice hockey player Jarome Iginla for his skill, speed and toughness… Favourite motto: Good enough isn’t good enough… Has wanted to compete for Canada since watching Donovan Bailey win gold at Atlanta 1996…

 |Beijing 2008||Field Hockey||Men||10|